adoliver/notes/ProgrammingGeneral.md

 ### Rebase
 * Never rebase a branch that is referenced by any other branch
 * *push --force-with-lease* will not force-push if the remote branch HEAD has moved.
 Prevents accidentally force pushing after changes have been committed to the remote.

+### Reverting a merge commit
+TLDR Don't do this unless absolutely necessary, prefer instead to add a new commit with a fix.

+If done, recommiting the same code later can be problematic and other complications.
+Linus has a detailed explanation [here](https://github.com/git/git/blob/master/Documentation/howto/revert-a-faulty-merge.txt).

 ### Learning
 * [learngitbranching](https://learngitbranching.js.org)